michaeldayreads/resume/Michael_Day.md

 - 2002 University of Colorado B.A., Philosophy & Psychology Majors, Phi Beta Kappa

 _Away from the keyboard
 Books are everywhere.
-I hike a lot with my Shepherd/Husky mix, tinker with and ride my motorcycle and  bicycles, and practice Shotokan Karate._
+I hike a lot with my Shepherd/Husky mix, tinker with and ride my motorcycle and bicycles, and generally try to spend time outdoors._